 What Is EPS?

 When working with vector graphics, you may hear about Encapsulated PostScript (EPS) document format.
-If you are not knowledgeable about the terminology of this field, here is a brief explanation.
-The EPS format files are used in design and vector graphics.
-A vector is an image that contains a mathematical equation that allows you to transform any picture into a huge one (e.g., as for a billboard) on your Mac and even preserve the quality.
+If you aren’t very knowledgeable in the terminology of the design field, here is a brief explanation.
+EPS format files are used in design and vector graphics.
+A vector is an image that contains a mathematical equation that allows you to transform any picture into a huge one (e.g., as for a billboard) on your Mac while preserving the quality.
 Like other vector formats, EPS is a container of curves, text and bitmap images.

-On the screen of your Mac, the vector image will look like a mass of screen pixels.
-In fact, all output devices are pixels─both the screen and the printer─however, if EPS is to be displayed, the content is displayed in maximum quality supported by the device.
+On your Mac screen, the vector image will look like a mass of screen pixels.
+In fact, all output devices have pixels─both the screen and the printer─however, if EPS is to be displayed, the content is displayed in maximum quality supported by the device.

-Unlike the SVG file format, which can be thoroughly studied in the recent article, EPS cannot be easily edited by changing its code.
+Unlike the SVG file format, which we delve into further in the recent article, EPS cannot be easily edited by changing its code.
 The format, being based on code, differs from SVG by its foundation, which is PostScript versus XML in SVG format.
 Here’s what the EPS code looks like:

 % Set RGB line color 1.0000 0.0000 1.0000 setrgbcolor